MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/configure-devops-pipeline.md

 ### Create a Personal Access Token

 The Azure Developer CLI relies on an Azure DevOps Personal Access Token (PAT) to configure an Azure DevOps project.
-For instructions, refer to steps in [Use personal access tokens](/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate).
+[Create a new Azure DevOps PAT](/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate#create-a-pat).

-You will need the following scopes:
+When creating your PAT, set the following scopes:
 - Agent Pools (read, manage)
 - Build (read and execute)
 - Code (full)
 - Project and team (read, write and manage)
 - Release (read, write, execute and manage)
-- Service Endpoints (read, query and manage
+- Service Connections (read, query and manage)

 ### Invoke the Pipeline configure command